 Bamboo is an integral part of many natural and agricultural ecosystems, providing a wide variety of ecosystem services.
 Its benefits include its use as a local source of economic and renewable energy, carbon capture and fixation, minimum carbon footprint in its use, rapid restoration of degraded soils, conservation of biodiversity and its protection of watersheds, among others.
 This symposium will address the most relevant issues related to environmental aspects, considering recent data and research, and its relationship with our countries.

 THEME 3: Bamboo and Habitat

-Bamboo has accompanied the human being from prehistory, variously used as an element of housing and equipment.
-The characteristics of human dynamics require an integral view, including all the necessary components to generate a sustainable habitat; looking for an adequate balance between social, environmental, economic and institutional factors that condition the harmonious development of a population in a given territory.
-In this axis, topics that relate to bamboo with social housing, sustainable rural habitat, the growth of cities, the new urban agenda, green cities, the relationship of the countryside and cities, and others will be addressed.
+Bamboo has accompanied human beings since prehistory, variously used as an element of housing and equipment.
+The characteristics of human dynamics require an integral view of all the necessary components to generate a sustainable habitat; looking for an adequate balance between social, environmental, economic and institutional factors that condition the harmonious development of a population in a given territory.
+In this axis, topics that relate bamboo with social housing, sustainable rural habitats, the growth of cities, the new urban agenda, green cities, the relationship between the countryside and cities, and others will be addressed.

 THEME 4: Bamboo and Innovation

-Technology develops at a rapid pace and therefore the population demands.
-The innovative processing applied to the development of new products derived from bamboo can mark a before and after in the progress of a nation.
+Technology develops at a rapid pace; thus, populations demand.
+The innovative processing applied to the development of new products derived from bamboo can mark a before and an after in the progress of a nation.
 This axis will address the issues related to new products, new processes, and also new perspectives of development of bamboo products, their uses and their relationship with markets.
 In addition, within this thematic axis we seek to exalt the necessary interconnection between academia and private enterprise, in pursuit of international markets.